zooniverse-glacier/Tommy/README.md

   - Remove excessive dependencies
   - Write some tests
-  - Actually test against Jenkins (have only tested )
+  - Actually test against Jenkins (have only tested against a Hudson install)

 ## Questions?

-Catch me on Twitter as @arfon
+Catch me on Twitter as [@arfon](http://twitter.com/arfon "Twitter").